AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.

+After downloading, please place the contents of the zip file in your workspace directory.

 ## The Algorithm

 Please use the Tennis.ipynb file to explore the code and Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.

 Please see the report.md file for a compelte description of the algorithm, the network architecture, the steps taken to reach the final results, the interpretation of the results and how I decided the most stable weights.
+The report.md file concludes with ideas for future work on this environment.

 The plot of the final results showing #Episodes vs Average score over last hundred episodes is as follows: